deltachat/deltachat-pages/en/help.md

 - No, you can not use your Protonmail, Tutanota, or Criptext account with Delta Chat; they do not offer receiving mails via IMAP.
 - In any case you can use Delta Chat to send Messages to people who use Protonmail, Tutanota, or Criptext.
-Those messages will not be End-to-End encrypted, though.
-The End-to-End encryption those providers offer is not compatible with [Autocrypt](https://autocrypt.org/), the standard Delta Chat uses.
+Those messages will not be end-to-end encrypted, though.
+The end-to-end encryption those providers offer is not compatible with [Autocrypt](https://autocrypt.org/), the standard Delta Chat uses.
-- Delta Chat can End-to-End-encrypt through any e-mail provider with any [Autocrypt-enabled e-mail app](https://autocrypt.org/dev-status.html).
+- Delta Chat can end-to-end-encrypt through any e-mail provider with any [Autocrypt-enabled e-mail app](https://autocrypt.org/dev-status.html).